Sorry, you need to enable JavaScript to visit this website.

 Why Drupal Might Be the Right Fit

 Drupal, the open-source platform behind Acquia, is designed for organizations that require complete control over their digital architecture, content structure, and integrations.
-It provides a robust technical foundation for complex websites and portals that demand multilingual support, high data volume, and strict security or scalability requirements.
+It provides a robust technical foundation for complex, customer-facing projects.

 Here are some of its key strengths:

-• Advanced content modeling: create custom content types, reusable fields, and configurable workflows to meet complex editorial needs;
+• Advanced content modeling: custom content types, reusable fields, and configurable workflows;

-• API and legacy system integration: seamlessly connect to CRMs, CDPs, analytics tools, and marketing platforms;
+• API and legacy system integration: connect to CRMs, CDPs, analytics tools, and marketing platforms;

-• Support for headless and composable architecture: deliver content flexibly across multiple channels and devices
+• Support for headless and composable architecture: deliver content flexibly across multiple channels;

-• Built-in multilingual support: ideal for global or region-specific operations;
+• Built-in multilingual support: ideal for global DCX;

 • Enterprise-grade security: backed by frequent updates and an active developer community;

-• Scalability: performs reliably in high-traffic environments and multisite ecosystems.
+• Scalability: reliable in high-traffic environments and multisite ecosystems.

 Want to learn more?
 Speak with a Drupal expert today.